Balbina of Rome: Basilica of Santa Balbina

-Santa Balbina is a basilica church in Rome, devoted to the fabled St. Balbina.
+Santa Balbina is a basilica church in Rome, devoted to St. Balbina.
 It was built in the 4th century over the house of consul Lucius Fabius Cilo on the Aventine Hill, behind the Baths of Caracalla.

 The site should not be confused with a catacomb named after Balbina (coem.
 Balbinae) which lay between the Via Appia and the Via Ardeatina not far from the little church called Domine quo vadis.
 Over this cemetery, another, now lost basilica was erected in the fourth century by Pope Mark.

-Tradition has it that it was at this church that the Emperor Constantine bade farewell to the pope on his departure to found the city that became Constantinople.
+Tradition has it that it was at this church that the Emperor Constantine bade farewell to the Pope on his departure for Constantinople.